2019 Turkish local elections: Opinion polls

 A number of opinion polls were conducted in the run-up to the election to gauge voting intentions.
 These included studies to predict overall vote shares and also the outcome of mayoral races in key cities.
 These can be viewed here.

 Nation-wide summary

 The below table shows nationwide opinion polls conducted to gauge overall vote shares.

 Results

 Key races

 Mayoral races in major cities that received major coverage during and after the elections are summarised below.

+Metropolitan municipality results

 Changes in control

 The list below shows the parties governing the capitals of the 81 provinces before and after the local elections.
 Provinces in bold denote metropolitan municipalities.